 Research and Evaluation answer who we are today, where opportunities lie, and lays a foundation to set out on what’s next for the brand.
 These two phases have informed our current state so we can see opportunities and make recommendations for the future.
 Our third phase, Direction, manifests as the intended course for the work that’s yet to be created.

 As the striving goal of nearly every brand is to feel relevant and compelling, while also looking unique and different, we are charged with revealing tangible, ownable ways to engage with those goals through concise, purposeful recommendations.
-A Creative Brief is developed to restate, clarify, and outline the strategic direction for a creative project.
+Our strategic direction is developed to restate, clarify, and outline the directives for a creative project.
 It frames our lens and carries the torch through to the next phase of branding, wherein every piece of brand identity work can reference strategy as its North Star.
 The linear workflow of Brand Strategy allows us to apply the deep work from Research and Evaluation and see what’s been building all along the way.

-Our directional Creative Brief concludes with a company’s Statement of Intent - a formally written declaration for your brand.
+Our Direction concludes with a company’s Statement of Intent - a formally written declaration for your brand.
 The Statement of Intent asserts our beliefs in a brand’s ambitions, its unique qualifications, some visual directives, a distinct personality, and a vision of how to succeed.
-The Creative Brief acts as a collaborative game plan and remains an active guide and ally for the duration of our work, standing tall and shouting from the rooftops.
+The strategic direction acts as a collaborative game plan and remains an active guide and ally for the duration of our work, standing tall and shouting from the rooftops.

-The Creative Brief acts as a collaborative game plan and remains an active guide and ally for the duration of our work, standing tall and shouting from the rooftops.
+The strategic direction acts as a collaborative game plan and remains an active guide and ally for the duration of our work, standing tall and shouting from the rooftops.

 All Together Now